 90% of feeder roots are in the top 12 inches of soil with the majority in the first 6 inches.
 They start well out from the trunk and extend well beyond the dripline in most cases.
 This is the area to be injected with DOGGETT TREE FERTILIZER.
 Soil injection should be 4 to 6 inches deep using an injector probe at 150 to 200 PSI.

-Injection should begin out from the trunk and be spaced 2½ feet apart, injecting on a grid extending beyond the dripline.
-Apply 150 gallons to each 2,000 square feet.
-Following the grid method outlined, you should inject approximately 1/2 gallon of fertilizer solution at each point.
-Based on the 2 ½ ft. spacing, this will apply 150 gallons of solution over 2,000 square feet which provides 1.35 lbs. of Nitrogen, 2.7 lbs. of Phosphate and 2.7 lbs. of Potash per 1,000 square feet
+Injection should begin out from the trunk and be spaced 2 ½ ft. apart, injecting on a grid extending beyond the dripline.
+Apply 150 gallons to each 2,000 sq. ft.
+Following the grid method outlined, you should inject approximately 1/ 2 gallon of fertilizer solution at each point.
+Based on the 2 ½ ft. spacing, this will apply 150 gallons of solution over 2,000 square feet which contains 7.2 pounds of N or 3.6 pounds N per 1,000 square feet.

 CROWN SPREAD TECHNIQUE